He Jiankui’s Gene-Edited Baby Research Declared Chinese Law Violation, Halted By Government

 “The clinical operation of genetic editing for human embryos is strictly prohibited in our country,” the deputy minister explained to the reporters.

-Nanping added: “The genetically edited baby incident reported by the media has blatantly violated China’s relevant laws and regulations, and has also broken openly the bottom line of morality and ethics that the academic community has adhered to.
-It is shocking and unacceptable.”
+“The genetically edited baby incident reported by the media has blatantly violated China’s relevant laws and regulations, and has also broken openly the bottom line of morality and ethics that the academic community has adhered to.
+It is shocking and unacceptable.

 “The next step of the Ministry of Science and Technology will, on the basis of comprehensive and objective investigations, be investigated and dealt with in accordance with the law.”

-As the Inquisitr reported earlier this week, He shook the scientific community all across the planet after claiming to genetically altered the embryos of two twin girls named Lulu and Nana.
-Jiankui inisited the Harmonicare Shenzhen women and children’s hospital’s ethics committee approved the project before he started working on it.
+As the Inquisitr reported earlier this week, He shook the scientific community all across the planet after claiming to genetically alter the embryos of two twin girls named Lulu and Nana.
+Jiankui insisted the Harmonicare Shenzhen women and children’s hospital’s ethics committee approved the project before he started working on it.
 The hospital, however, has also denied having any knowledge about the work He was doing.
 In total, Jiankui claimed to have altered the genes of embryos for seven different couples.

-Southern University of Science and Technology in Shenzhen – where Jiankui is currently an associate profession – also claimed to have no knowledge of his gene-edited baby research, The Guardian reports.
+Southern University of Science and Technology in Shenzhen – where Jiankui is currently an associate profession – also claimed to have no knowledge of his gene-edited baby research, the Guardian reports.

 The Latest: China's government orders a halt to work by a medical team that claimed to have helped make the world's first gene-edited babies. https://t.co/xPmAEtqGRg